OpenGenus/cosmos/guides/README.md

 # Cosmos Guides
 > Your personal library of every algorithm and data structure code that you will ever encounter

-This folder contains various guidelines in terms of new documentatation and coding style that are useful when contributing to this repository.
+This folder contains various guidelines in terms of new documentation and coding style that are useful when contributing to this repository.

 The folder `coding_style` contains style guides for various programming languages.